sisoe24/hammerspoon-vscode/README.md

 - `Hammerspoon: Spoons Extra Documentation` - `hammerspoon.spoon.extraDocumentation`

-  In order to generate the extra documentation (HTML/Markdown), you must have access to the Hammerspoon source code repository with its python dependency.
+  In order to generate the extra documentation (HTML/Markdown), you need to have access to the Hammerspoon source code repository with its python dependency.

   From Hammerspoon official [documentation](https://github.com/Hammerspoon/hammerspoon/blob/master/SPOONS.md#generating):